DregondRahl/tonichelp/README.md

 # TonicHelp

+Is a open source support ticket system (or helpdek) in PHP.

 ## Submodules

-TonicHelp is coded in PHP and built on to of the awesome PHP framework [FuelPHP](http://fuelphp.com).
+TonicHelp is coded in PHP and built on top of the awesome PHP framework [FuelPHP](http://fuelphp.com).
 We will use FuelPHP with submodules and we can easily update the core of the application.
 We also use the [Sentry](https://github.com/cartalyst/sentry) package for authentication.

 To clone TonicHelp using submodules we need to do: